rbms-bsc/DCRMR/_pages/Title/Other-title-information.md

 If the statement appears following the [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/), transcribe it as a subsequent statement of responsibility.

 >Example:
 >Statement of responsibility relating to title proper: <CITE>compiled by Samuel Ayscough, clerk, assistant librarian of the British Museum ; in two volumes</CITE>
+>(*Comment*: Example formatted with ISBD punctuation for clarity)

 ## 1.23.36 Phrases about notes, appendices, etc.